Fatal SH1 shooting caught on camera, footage being 'reviewed' in three investigations

 When he died Toms and his German partner were expecting their first child together.

-It is understood the woman gave birth to a daughter in mid-May.
+It is understood the woman gave birth to a daughter in mid-April.

 She posted on Facebook, including a photograph of her and the newborn with an image of Toms superimposed alongside them.